BRAVEResearchCenter/CEDA/KarpovEtAll2025/README.md

-# Karpov, Heyn, & Herringa, 2025
+# Karpov, Heyn, Russell, Keding, & Herringa, 2025

 This folder contains the code used in the following paper:
-Karpov, G., Heyn, S.A., & Herringa, R.J. (under review).
+Karpov, G., Heyn, S.A., Russell, J.D., Keding, T.J., & Herringa, R.J. (under review).
 Neurodevelopmental correlates of emotion regulation in adolescence: An accelerated longitudinal study.

 ### Overview of files
 1. `LinearMixedEffects_Analysis.R` - R code detailing the data transformation and statistical models.
 Mplus software runs the models specified in the code.